splunk/public-o11y-docs/get-started/core2o11y/unified-id/unified-identity.rst

 Point-and-click log analysis
 ------------------------------------------------------------------------------------------
-One important advantage of the integration is that users can now query your Splunk Cloud Platform data in Log Observer’s no-code UI.
-Users can create advanced queries without knowing SPL using Log Observer’s filters and aggregations.
+One important advantage of the integration is that users can now query their Splunk Cloud Platform logs in Log Observer’s no-code UI.
+Users can create advanced queries without knowing SPL with Log Observer’s filters and aggregations.
 See :ref:`logs-queries` for more information.

 Related content
 ------------------------------------------------------------------------------------------